Skip to main content

 Hallucinations

-Hallucinations are inherent in the use of psychedelics and are a disturbance of perception.
-These can be visual, auditory, or other sensory perceptions, the person experiencing the hallucination perceives them as real perceptions, meanwhile they come from inside the body.
-The hallucinations of a psychedelic traveler should be a stop on the road, not an end in itself.
+Hallucinations are inherently linked to the use of psychedelics and mean a disturbance of perception.
+These can be visual, auditory or other sensory experiences.
+A person experiencing hallucinations perceives them as real, even though they originate from within the nervous system, not from external stimuli.

 I

-Integrating the psychedelic experience.
+Integrating the psychedelic experience

 J